The Bounty (1984 film): Box office

-The Bounty grossed $8.6 million in the United States and Canada, and $9.7 million in other territories, for a total worldwide gross of $18.3 million, against a production budget of $20 million.
-In the U.S. and Canada the film grossed $2,622,306 in its opening weekend in 986 theatres.
+The Bounty grossed $8.6 million in the United States and Canada.
+In the US and Canada the film grossed $2,622,306 in its opening weekend in 986 theatres.
+It earned theatrical rentals worldwide of $18.3 million, against a production budget of $20 million.

 Critical response

-The film received generally favourable reviews, many liking the film for realism and historical accuracy as well as being entertaining.
+The film was generally well received by critics, with general praise for the film's realism and historical accuracy as well as Hopkins' performance.
 On the aggregate site Rotten Tomatoes it has received a 74% rating from 19 critical reviews with an average rating of 6.28/10.
-The website's critical consensus reads, "Thanks in large part to its cast, and Anthony Hopkins in particular, The Bounty's retelling of the mutiny on the HMS Bounty is an intelligent, engaging adventure saga."
+The website's critical consensus reads, "Thanks in large part to its cast, and Anthony Hopkins in particular, The Bounty's retelling of the mutiny on HMS Bounty is an intelligent, engaging adventure saga."
 Roger Ebert gave the film four stars out of four, stating, "this Bounty is not only a wonderful movie, high-spirited and intelligent, but something of a production triumph as well."

 However, others were disappointed with the film, especially given its distinguished cast.
 Many critics singled out Gibson's performance as bland, particularly when compared to the performances given by Clark Gable and Marlon Brando in two earlier adaptations.
 Vincent Canby of The New York Times stated, "Both Bligh and Christian are unfinished characters in a screenplay that may or may not have been tampered with...
 The movie seems to have been planned, written, acted, shot and edited by people who were constantly being over-ruled by other people.
 It's totally lifeless.
 The film was entered into the 1984 Cannes Film Festival.

 Colin Greenland reviewed The Bounty for Imagine magazine, and stated that "By concentrating on the deadlock of the characters and the inevitable explosion, director Roger Donaldson has left many things unexamined: the Tahitians are not allowed to be much more than stereotype happy savages, for example.
 But his film is a powerful vision of the hell – and the wild beauty – of the high seas."

 Anthony Hopkins later said "It was such a sad mess of a film, such a botched job.
 Yet I'd put so much time and effort into the role.
 So right then and there I decided: Never again.
 I will no longer invest so much effort in something over which I have no control.
 It's too frustrating.
 That film was a sort of turning point for me.
 For years I'd been trying to cultivate a don't-give-a-damn attitude.
-After watching `The Bounty' I knew I had it."
+After watching 'The Bounty' I knew I had it."
 He and Donaldson later worked together on The World's Fastest Indian.

+Alex von Tunzelmann of The Guardian gave the film a grade of C, saying: "The Bounty has an incredible cast and a fabulously well-put-together production, and pays impressive attention to historical accuracy – more than any of the previous cinematic recreations.
+With all this going for it, it's a pity that the drama falls flat."